ambaye15/AQSM_SW1PerS/docs/paper.md

 - **Modality-agnostic design**: Compatible with both video-based pose trajectories and wearable accelerometer data.
 - **Generalization**: Provides person-agnostic quantification of recurrent movement, capturing behavior independent of individual variability.

-This fills a gap between low-level persistent homology libraries and domain-specific applications, enabling researchers to move directly from raw data to interpretable results.
+This fills a gap between persistent homology libraries and domain-specific applications, enabling researchers to move directly from raw data to interpretable results.

 # State of the Field

-Several mature libraries exist for computing persistent homology, including *Ripser* [@ripser], *GUDHI* [@gudhi], and *Giotto-TDA* [@giottotda].
+Several mature libraries exist for computing persistent homology, including *Ripser* [@Bauer2021Ripser], *GUDHI* [@gudhi], and *Giotto-TDA* [@giotto-tda].
 These packages provide efficient implementations of topological algorithms but primarily function as backends.
-They do not provide an integrated workflow for motion quantification or feature extraction tailored to time series analysis.
+They do not provide an integrated workflow for interpretable, low-dimensional motion quantification or feature extraction tailored to time series analysis.

 **AQSM_SW1PerS** builds upon these foundations by providing an end-to-end pipeline that: